 by Malachi Makhubela

-The Church of the Nazarene began planting churches in Eswatini about 1911 when Harmon Schmelzenbach arrived at Peniel (Endzingeni).
+The Church of the Nazarene began planting churches in what is now Eswatini about 1911 when Harmon Schmelzenbach arrived at Peniel (Endzingeni).
 Over these eighty years the church has steadily grown with that growth actually accelerating in some recent decades.

 Among the ministries established by Nazarenes in Eswatini have been several educational institutions and health-care facilities.
 In the past several years some missiologists and experts on the growth of the church have criticized such institutions as being a hindrance to church health and growth.
 I have, however, seen with my own eyes how instrumental institutions like a Bible college, teacher training college, hospital and clinics, nursing college, elementary schools, high schools and an orphanage have been in the salvation of souls and the verifiable growth of the church.
 Let me highlight some universally accepted church growth principles I have seen at work in Nazarene institutions in Eswatini.

 The early converts in Eswatini were mainly illiterate.
 So, literacy programs were started right away to enable them to read the Bible.
 The first school at Grace Church (Phophonyane) and the Bible school at Pigg's Peak were both established with this purpose in mind.
 Grace church grew because the first twenty students of the school were among the first won to Christ.
 They witnessed to their families and brought them and others to church.
 Then, the students and converts of Grace Church under Miss Etta Innes helped clear the grounds for a church building at Pigg's Peak in 1914.
 Our historians consider this the first true African project of the church.

 Further evidence that the institutions give priority to effective evangelism can be seen in the careful selection of teaching staffs, nurses, physicians and others.
 A conscious effort is made to select only committed and dedicated Christians who will use the opportunity of contact with people to evangelize and win them to Christ and to the Church.
 This pivotal factor in selection has been true even in those institutions where the government is paying almost all the bills.